jsinkers/notes/_notebooks/comp_sys/03_tutorial_2.md

 object in the response was last modified.
   - False: indicates datetime message was sent
 - HTTP response messages never have an empty message body.
-  - False: e.g. Statuscode 204: no content; must not include a message body
+  - False: e.g. Statuscode 204: no content; must not include a message body; also redirects